 - 2.18.1 Horizontal reference system - 2.18.1.1 World Geodetic System 1984 (WGS-84) shall be used as the horizontal (geodetic) reference system.
-Published aeronautical geographical coordinates (indicating latitude and longitude) shall be expressed in terms of the WGS-84 geodetic reference datum. - 2.18.1.2 Geographical coordinates which have been transformed into WGS-84 coordinates but whose accuracy of original field work does not meet the required internationally recognised standards, shall be identified by an asterisk. - 2.18.1.3 Chart resolution of geographical coordinates shall be that specified for a particular chart series. - 2.18.2 Vertical reference system - 2.18.2.1 Mean sea level (MSL) datum, which gives the relationship of gravity-related height (elevation) to a surface known as the geoid, shall be used as the vertical reference system. - 2.18.2.2 In addition to the elevations referenced to MSL, for the specific surveyed ground positions, geoid undulation (referenced to the WGS-84 ellipsoid) for those positions shall also be published as specified for a particular chart. - 2.18.2.3 Chart resolution of elevation and geoid undulation shall be that specified for a particular chart series. - 2.18.3 Temporal reference system - 2.18.3.1 The Gregorian calendar and Coordinated Universal Time (UTC) shall be used as the temporal reference system. - 2.18.3.2 When a different temporal reference system is used for charting, this shall be indicated in GEN 2.1.2 of the Aeronautical Information Publication (AIP).
+Published aeronautical geographical coordinates (indicating latitude and longitude) shall be expressed in terms of the WGS-84 geodetic reference datum. - [Note: Comprehensive guidance material concerning WGS-84 is contained in the World Geodetic System 1984 (WGS-84) Manual (Doc 9674).] - 2.18.1.2 Geographical coordinates which have been transformed into WGS-84 coordinates but whose accuracy of original field work does not meet the required internationally recognised standards, shall be identified by an asterisk.

+- CAA-B - 2.18.1.3 Chart resolution of geographical coordinates shall be that specified for a particular chart series. - Note 1:[Specifications concerning the determination and reporting (accuracy of field work and data integrity) of WGS-84-related aeronautical coordinates for geographical positions established by air traffic services are given in CAR ATS, Chapter 2; and for aerodrome/heliport-related positions, in CAR AGA, Volumes I and II, Chapter 2 - Note 2:Specifications concerning the accuracy and integrity classification of WGS-84- related aeronautical data are contained in PANS-AIM (Doc 10066), Appendix 1.] - 2.18.2 Vertical reference system - 2.18.2.1 Mean sea level (MSL) datum, which gives the relationship of gravity-related height (elevation) to a surface known as the geoid, shall be used as the vertical reference system. - Note 1: [The geoid globally most closely approximates MSL.
+It is defined as the equipotential surface in the gravity field of the Earth that coincides with the undisturbed MSL extended continuously through the continents. - Note 2: Gravity-related heights (elevations) are also referred to as orthometric heights while distances of points above the ellipsoid are referred to as ellipsoidal heights.] - 2.18.2.2 In addition to the elevations referenced to MSL, for the specific surveyed ground positions, geoid undulation (referenced to the WGS-84 ellipsoid) for those positions shall also be published as specified for a particular chart. - Note 1:[Specifications concerning the determination and reporting (accuracy of field work and data integrity) of elevation and geoid undulation at specific positions at aerodromes/heliports are given in CAR AGA, Volumes I and II, Chapter 2. - Note 2: Specifications concerning the accuracy and integrity classification of elevation and geoid undulation at specific positions at aerodromes/heliports are contained in PANS-AIM (Doc 10066), Appendix 1.] - 2.18.2.3 Chart resolution of elevation and geoid undulation shall be that specified for a particular chart series. - Note: [Specifications concerning the chart resolution of elevation and geoid undulation are contained in PANS-AIM (Doc 10066), Appendix 1.] - 2.18.3 Temporal reference system - 2.18.3.1 The Gregorian calendar and Coordinated Universal Time (UTC) shall be used as the temporal reference system. - 2.18.3.2 When a different temporal reference system is used for charting, this shall be indicated in GEN 2.1.2 of the Aeronautical Information Publication (AIP). - 2.19 [Functions, Responsibilities and Job Descriptions - 2.19.1 Functions and Responsibilities